simonw/llm/docs/help.md

 Commands:
-  list*  Show recent logged prompts and their responses path   Output the path to the log.db file
+  list*  Show recent logged prompts and their responses path   Output the path to the logs.db file
 ```
 #### llm logs path --help
 ```
 Usage: llm logs path [OPTIONS]

-  Output the path to the log.db file
+  Output the path to the logs.db file

 Options:
   --help  Show this message and exit.